-Natalie Duncan, a faculty member in the School of Animal Sciences, organized the event and helped to explain it and its goals.
+Natalie Duncan, a faculty member in the School of Animal Sciences, acts as coordinator and advisor for the VT Academic Quadrathlon.

-“The goal is to showcase how much the students have learned during their undergraduate curriculum.
+“The goal is to showcase how much the students have learned from their undergraduate curriculum.
 There is a regional level performed at individual universities, a sectional level, and a national level.
-Our goal this year was to make the event happen, get back to sectionals, and ultimately compete at the national level,” said Duncan.
+Our goal for the 2022-2023 year was to make the event happen, get back to sectionals, and ultimately compete at the national level,” said Duncan.

 However, unlike most competitions, the students competing in the Academic Quadrathlon don’t have the opportunity to practice.